sprout-uci/APEX/README.md

 1- After Step 10 in [Creating a Vivado Project for VAPE], select "Run Implementation" and wait until this process completes (typically takes around 1 hour).

-2- If implementation succeeds select "Generate Bitstream" in the following window.
-This will generate the configuration binary to step up the FPGA according to VRASED hardware and software.
+2- If implementation succeeds, you will be prompted with another window, select option "Generate Bitstream" in this window.
+This will generate the bitstream that is used to step up the FPGA according to VRASED hardware and software.

-3- After the bitstream is generated, select "Open Hardware Manager", connect the FPGA to you computers USB port and click "Auto-Connect".
+3- After the bitstream is generated, select "Open Hardware Manager", connect the FPGA to you computer's USB port and click "Auto-Connect".
 Your FPGA should be now displayed on the hardware manager menu.

         Note: if you don't see your FPGA after auto-connect you might need to download Basys3 drivers to your computer.